 Last Dream Soccer Club was started by Mauricio Peres, Raffaele Abbernade and Hugo Martinera back in 2000.
-After a tournament in Jamaica earlier that year, these three players decided to form a soccer club which encompassed their love of the game, together with the camaraderie, good-fellowship and fun of playing with friends and enjoying a day of sun, fun and soccer.
+After a tournament in Jamaica earlier that year, these three players decided to form a soccer club which encompassed their love of the game, together with the camaraderie, good fellowship, and fun of playing with friends and enjoying a day of sun, fun, and soccer.
 From those humble beginnings, Mauricio and Rafael have slowly increased the exposure of the soccer club, while Hugo decided to create his own club in the area.
 Our club has many retired professional soccer players from various countries, who can continue to perform in a competitive manner.
-Our club started with only 4 teams, and has grown now to 24 teams with over 450 members, and a waiting list of players who are wanting to be part of this fun and competitive environment.
-We hope that the club will continue to grow and that more soccer players will come and be part of our organization, and follow our creed of brotherhood, convivial spirit, competition and community!
+Our club started with only a few people and has grown now has 100s of members who want to be part of the fun and competitive environment.
+We hope that the club will continue to grow and that more soccer players will come and be part of our organization, and follow our creed of brotherhood, convivial spirit, competition, and community!

 Last Dream Divisions

-The Last Dream Soccer Club is a collection of 4 premier over 21, over 40, over 50 & over 60 soccer divisions in Palm Beach County, Florida.
-The Club currently has 24 teams playing at *Seminole Palms Park – Palm Beach County (soccer fields are managed by city of Royal Palm Beach) All of the Club is divided into 4 divisions based on the player’s age.
+The Last Dream Soccer Club is a collection of various age groups located in Royal Palm Beach County, Florida.
+The Club currently has many teams playing at Seminole Palms Park, Palm Beach County (soccer fields are managed by the city of Royal Palm Beach) All of the Club is divided into 4 divisions based on the player’s age.

 Letter from Seven Day Adventist Church

 People, he will need lots of good energy and good vibes.
 We all hope that he will overcome this scary disease very soon.
-Gabriel will have to stay in Tampa for a prolong period of time.
+Gabriel will have to stay in Tampa for a prolonged period of time.
 He and his family will have to travel back and forth and that take money, a lot of money.
-Keep in mind, all of this time he hasn’t been work.
+Keep in mind, all of this time he hasn’t been working.
 Therefore, if you can find in your heart to help him and his family in this time of need will be greatly appreciated.
-Please, believe me anything you can do will help.
+Please, believe me, anything you can do will help.
 I will resurrect the GoFundMe page and will schedule a fundraising campaign at the Last Dream Park.
-Thanks again and god bless.
+Thanks again and God bless.

 Letter from Gabriel